HardisonCo/.github/international/estonia/ee-health/hms-uhc/index.md

 ## Integration Points

-This document outlines how HMS-UHC is integrated with ee_Health systems in Estonia.
+This document outlines how HMS-UHC is integrated with ee-health systems in Estonia.